-- Joint Ministerial Decree Δ6/B/14826/2008, Greek Official Gazette B' 1122) on measures aiming at improving energy saving in the public sector, including: - Replacement of old energy-consuming equipment. - Installation of automatic energy consumption control systems in public buildings.

-- Purchase of machines and peripherals with energy labels.

-- Law No 3855/2010, integrating Directive 32/2006/EC, setting the minimum energy efficiency requirements in procurement procedures for different categories of products within the general public sector and implementing a methodology which aims at minimizing the lifecycle cost of the products purchased and ensuring their economic sustainability. - Law No 3982/17/2011/Part 4, integrating Directive 2009/33/EU, which promotes clear and energy efficient vehicles for road transport. - Ministerial Decision No.12400/1108 (Greek Official Gazette B' 2301/14/10/2011) for the harmonization of the Greek legislation in line with Directive 2010/30/EU of the European Parliament on the indication by labelling and standard product information of the consumption of energy and other resources by energy-related products - Presidential Decree 7/2011 (Greek Official Gazette A' 14/11.02.2011) on the definition of ecological planning requirements with regard to energy-related products in compliance with Directive 2009/125/EC of the European Parliament and the Council and amendment of the Presidential Decree 32/2010 (Greek Official Gazette A 70) concerning the definition of ecological planning requirements as regards energy consuming products and amendment of the Presidential Decrees 335/1993 (Greek Official Gazette 143/A/93), 178/1998 (Greek Official Gazette 131/A/1998) and Joint Ministerial Decree $\Delta$ 6/B/17682 (Greek Official Gazette 1407/B/2001) in accordance with Directive 2005/32/EC of the European Parliament and the Council. - Presidential Decree 60/2007 (transposition of Directive 2004/18/EC for the award of contracts for products and services), art.
+- Joint Ministerial Decree 6/ /14826/2008, Greek Official Gazette 1122) on measures aiming at improving energy saving in the public sector, including: - replacement of old energy-consuming equipment. - installation of automatic energy consumption control systems in public buildings. - purchase of machines and peripherals with energy labels. - Law No 3855/2010, integrating Directive 32/2006/EC, which sets the minimum energy efficiency requirements in procurement procedures for different categories of products within the general public sector and provides for the implementation of a methodology aiming at minimizing the lifecycle cost of the products purchased and ensuring their economic sustainability. - Law No 3982/17/2011/Part 4, integrating Directive 2009/33/EU, which promotes clear and energy efficient vehicles for road transport. - Ministerial Decision No.12400/1108 (Greek Official Gazette '2301/14/10/2011) for the harmonization of the Greek legislation in line with Directive 2010/30/ U of the European Parliament on the indication by labelling and standard product information of the consumption of energy and other resources by energy-related products - Presidential Decree 7/2011 (Greek Official Gazette 14/11.02.2011) on the definition of ecological planning requirements with regard to energy-related products in compliance with Directive 2009/125/EC of the European Parliament and the Council, amendment to Presidential Decree 32/2010 (Greek Official Gazette 70) concerning the definition of ecological planning requirements as regards energy consuming products and amendment to Presidential Decrees 335/1993 (Greek Official Gazette 143/ /93), 178/1998 (Greek Official Gazette 131/ /1998) and Joint Ministerial Decree 6/ /17682 (Greek Official Gazette 1407/ /2001) in accordance with Directive 2005/32/EC of the European Parliament and the Council.

+- Presidential Decree 60/2007 (transposition of Directive 2004/18/EC for the award of contracts for products and services), art.
 48 on Environmental Management Standards and, art.
-53 par. $3\beta$ and 6 on technical specifications with reference to environmental characteristics or environmental standards (important although not directly relevant to energy saving).

-- Presidential Decree 118/2007, L. 3463/2006. - Law 3851/2010 for the promotion of the use of Renewable Energy Sources (measures for the use of RES in buildings and contributory contributions at local level through the installation of RES units). - Law 3661/2008 and Ministerial Decree for the Regulation on Energy Efficiency of Buildings (KENAK). - Law 3889/2010 on the Green Fund. - Law 4122/2013 on the Energy Efficiency of Buildings Transposition of Directive 2010/31/EU. - Regulation on Energy Efficiency of Buildings K.E.N.A.K.
-(Joint Ministerial Decree Δ6/B/οικ.
-5825/2010, Greek Official Gazette B' 407)
+53 par.
+3 and 6 on technical specifications with reference to environmental characteristics or environmental standards. - Presidential Decree 118/2007, L. 3463/2006. - Law 3851/2010 for the promotion of the use of Renewable Energy Sources (measures for the use of RES in buildings and contributory contributions at local level through the installation of RES units). - Law 3661/2008 and Ministerial Decree for the Regulation on Energy Efficiency of Buildings ( ). - Law 3889/2010 on the Green Fund. - Law 4122/2013 on the Energy Efficiency of Buildings Transposition of Directive 2010/31/EU. - Regulation on Energy Efficiency of Buildings . . . .
+(Joint Ministerial Decree 6/ / .
+5825/2010, Greek Official Gazette 407)